 The prophetic books Jonah, Nahum, Habakkuk, and Zephaniah are brief but powerful.
 They comfort us with the assurance that, when nothing in this life m...

-Most Bible commentaries take us on a one-way trip from our world to the world of the Bible.
-But they leave us there, assuming we can somehow make the return journey on our own.
-In other words, they focus on the original meaning of the passage but don t discuss its contemporary application.
+Most Bible commentaries take us on a one-way trip from the twentieth century to the first century.
+But they leave us there, assuming that we can somehow make the return journey on our own.
+In other words, they focus on the original meaning of the passage but don't discuss its contemporary application.
 The information they offer is valuable -- but the job is only half done The NIV Application Commentary Series helps us with both halves of the interpretive task.
-This new and unique series shows readers how to bring an ancient message into a modern context.
-It explains not only what the Bible meant but...
+This new and unique series shows readers how to bring an ancient message into modern context.
+It explains not only what the Bible...

-Most Bible commentaries take us on a one-way trip from our world to the world of the Bible.
-But they leave us there, assuming we can somehow make the ...
+Most Bible commentaries take us on a one-way trip from the twentieth century to the first century.
+But they leave us there, assuming that we can so...

-Revelation, which is part of the NIV Application Commentary Series, helps readers learn how the message of Revelation can have the same powerful impact today that it did when it was first written.
+This book, part of the NIV Application Commentary Series, helps readers learn how the message of Romans can have the same powerful impact today that it did when it was first written.

-Revelation, which is part of the NIV Application Commentary Series, helps readers learn how the message of Revelation can have the same powerful impac...
+This book, part of the NIV Application Commentary Series, helps readers learn how the message of Romans can have the same powerful impact today that i...